-consequence of EMT in this case.
-Increased transcription of NT5E through activation of hypoxia-inducible factor-1 (HIF-1) or loss of hormone receptors such as estrogen receptor (ER) has also been identified as alternative mechanisms regulating CD73 expression.^{48-50} However, we have not observed activation of the HIF pathway or changes in ERα expression upon loss of GRHL2.41 GRHL2 has been reported to act as a pioneer factor, promoting chromatin accessibility, and GRHL2 has been found to co-occupy enhancer elements with FOXA1, GATA3, and ERα in hormone receptor-positive breast cancers.
-However, we have previously found that only a minor proportion of GRHL2 binding sites in the genome of breast cancer cell lines coincide with ERα binding sites,41 and in our current study no ERα motif was identified in the vicinity of the GRHL2 peak in the NT5E gene.
+In the patient data as well as in the cell line panel the correlation between GRHL2 and NT5E/CD73 is heterogeneous.
+We observe a significant inverse correlation but there are examples where both GRHL2 and NT5E/CD73 are present, or both are absent.
+This indicates that other mechanisms regulate the expression of NT5E/CD73 besides GRHL2.
+Indeed, several additional mechanisms impinging on CD73 have been reported.
+EMT can modulate CD73, which may involve activation of TGFb signaling and the SNAIL transcription factor and this may contribute to immune suppression.30-32 We have previously shown that in the MCF-7 conditional KO model used in this study. deletion of GRHL2 has limited impact on EMT markers, suggesting that enhanced CD73 expression and adenosine production is not a consequence of EMT in this case.
+Increased transcription of NT5E through activation of hypoxia-inducible factor-1 (HIF-1) or loss of hormone receptors such as estrogen receptor (ER) have also been identified as alternative mechanisms regulating CD73 expression.48-50 However, we have not observed activation of the HIF pathway or changes in ER $\alpha$ expression upon loss of GRHL2.
+GRHL2 has been reported to act as a pioneer factor, promoting chromatin accessibility and GRHL2 has been found to co-occupy enhancer elements with FOXA1, GATA3, and ER $\alpha$ in hormone receptor positive breast cancers.
+However, we have previously found that only a minor proportion of GRHL2 binding sites in the genome of breast cancer cell lines coincide with $ER\alpha$ binding sites and in our current study no ER $\alpha$ motif was identified in the vicinity of the GRHL2 peak in the NT5E gene.
 Our findings point to an inhibitory interaction of GRHL2 with the NT5E gene at a conserved binding site located in an intronic region.
-Here, GRHL2 may interact with enhancer elements or regulate histone modifications,^{51,52} similar to what we and others have observed for the majority of GRHL2 target genes.^{41,51,53} Our finding that NT5E/CD73 is inversely correlated with GRHL2 in breast cancer cell lines and in patient tumors or tumor areas suggests the negative regulation of CD73 by GRHL2 in breast cancer is common.
-Notably, in the scoring of CD73 in patient tissues we have focused on membrane-associated CD73.
-The impact of alterations in CD73 expression may be further determined by the localization of CD73, a GPI-linked protein that can be membrane bound or shed from the membrane.13
+Here, GRHL2 may interact with enhancer elements or regulate histone modifications, similar to what we and others have observed for the majority of GRHL2 target genes.
+Our finding that NT5E/CD73 is inversely correlated with GRHL2 in breast cancer cell lines and in patient tumors or tumor areas, suggests the negative regulation of CD73 by GRHL2 in breast cancer is common.
+Notably, in the scoring of CD73 in patient tissues we have focused on membrane associated CD73.
+The impact of alterations in CD73 expression may be further determined by the localization of CD73, a GPI-linked protein that can be membrane bound or shed from the membrane.